Guide to MBA Careers – Business Administration Career Paths

 See the BSchools MBA in High Technology Management guide for more on this field.

 Functional Roles for Tech MBAs: Product Management and Operations

 But how do these MBA graduates benefit tech firms?
-TransparentCareer reports that the top functional role for MBA graduates in the computer software sector—especially for those with technical or engineering backgrounds—is product management.
+TransparentCareer reports that the top functional role for MBA graduates is in the computer software sector—especially for those with technical or engineering backgrounds.

 The Wall Street Journal recently called product management, which was traditionally a marketing job that originated at manufacturers like Clorox and Procter & Gamble, the most coveted job title for MBAs.
 These roles account for more than a third of MBA jobs at e-commerce and internet firms, according to TransparentCareers, and blend disciplines like marketing, design, analytics, and strategy.
 Product management ranked well above the next most frequent functional role: operations.

-See the BSchools MBA in Project Management guide for more on this emerging field.
+See the BSchools MBA in Project Management guide for more on a related emerging field.

 Finance and Investment Banking Careers

 The financial services and investment banking space typically attracts MBA candidates for similar reasons as those of management consulting.
 For example, because a substantial share of the business at deal-making investment banks involves mergers and acquisitions comprising firms from a wide range of industries, recruits rapidly gain exposure to a variety of companies, all presenting unique business challenges.